AstarNetwork/astar-docs/docs/builder-guides/Integration and Toolings/use-python.md

     {'header': {'parentHash': '0x0000000000000000000000000000000000000000000000000000000000000000', 'number': 0, 'stateRoot': '0xc9451593261d67c47e14c5cbefeeffff5b5a1707cf81800becfc79e6df354da9', 'extrinsicsRoot': '0x03170a2e7597b7b7e3d84c05391d139a62b157e78786d8c082f29dcf4c111314', 'digest': {'logs': []}, 'hash': '0x9eb76c5184c4ab8679d2d5d819fdf90b9c001403e9e17da2e14b6d8aec4029c6'}, 'extrinsics': []}
     ```

-- You can find the reference to more method in the Substrate Python Interface in [https://polkascan.github.io/py-substrate-interface](https://polkascan.github.io/py-substrate-interface/#substrateinterface.SubstrateInterface.get_block)
+- You can find the reference to more method in the Substrate Python Interface [here](https://polkascan.github.io/py-substrate-interface/#substrateinterface.SubstrateInterface.get_block).

 ---

-## Iterate through blocks to collect the addresses participating in dApp Staking
+### 4. Collect the addresses participating in dApp Staking

 In order to collect the addresses that participated in dApp Staking during a certain period of time, we need to iterate through the Substrate blocks of Astar Network and iterate through the extrinsics inside each block to filter out the `bond_and_stake` calls of `dapp-staking-pallet`.

-- Below is the example code:
+- An example code:

     ```python
     # Import Python Substrate Interface